vizZ/soundscreen/README.md

 How to build the project
 ---

-Open the project with Android Studio or delete the ".idea" directory and import the project to your IDE of choice.
+1. Open the project with Android Studio or delete the ".idea" directory and import the project to your IDE of choice.

-Remember to replace the CLIENT_ID and CLIENT_SECRET in the build.gradle file with your own:

-	android {
-	    compileSdkVersion 18
-	    buildToolsVersion "19"

-	    defaultConfig {
-	        minSdkVersion 7
-	        targetSdkVersion 18

-	        buildConfig "public static final String CLIENT_ID = \"YOUR_CLIENT_ID\";", \
-	                    "public static final String CLIENT_SECRET = \"YOUR_CLIENT_SECRET\";"
-	    }
-	}
+2. Create a "soundcloud.properties" file in your main project directory and fill in your client_id and client_secret:

+		client_id = YOUR_CIENT_ID
+		client_secret = YOUR_CLIENT_SECRET

+3. Place your debug.keystore and release.keystore in your main project directory.

+Both "debug.keystore" and "release.keystore" files are gitignored.
+The idea is to keep them safe away from the github repo, so that the repository hosts only the source code and no credentials of any kind.

+The same reasoning applies for the "soundcloud.properties" file.

 **Gradle**